In this tutorial, we will show you how to connect and use IMU module on your Rover.

 Log in to the Rover's console via SSH

-To set IMU functionality on or off, you need to send message to
+To set IMU functionality on or off, you need to send message on the

 Now, you need to reset the board to apply changes.
-You can do this by turning on and off the whole Rover, or by sending a message to
+You can do this by turning on and off the whole Rover, or by sending an empty message on the

 rostopic pub /core2/reset_board std_msgs/Empty